Mission 5: Film a short spy sequence

 - How do the characters feel at the end?

-Students work in small groups (2–4) to plan a short film using toys they have brought from home or selected from the classroom.
-Using a three-panel storyboard worksheet, students create a picture plan showing the beginning, middle, and end of their film.
-Roam the classroom and assist as needed.
+Students work then work in small groups (2 - 3 students) to plan a short film using toys they have brought from home or selected from the classroom.
+Using the three-panel storyboard worksheet, students create a picture plan showing the beginning, middle and end of their film.

 Create